osgi/osgi.enroute.site/_tutorial_eval/900-eclipse.md

 When you click `Finish` the `-runbundles` list is updated and the bnd.bnd file is saved.

-This works considerably faster and more elegant than running `mvn install`, get the new `-runbundles` and update the bndrun file.
+This works considerably faster and is more elegant than running `mvn install`, get the new `-runbundles` and update the bndrun file.
 However, it does require Eclipse.